bonaparte/bonaparte/readme.md

 ```

 ### Highlevel Components
 Highlevel components enforce a certain level of design hierachry by implementing some restrictions.
+For the best result, use as many highlevel components in your design as possible.

 #### < toolbar-bonaparte >
 ```html